Lost a fairly big sale a while ago, to a company I would have loved working with:

 Because no matter how good a thing is, that’s not enough for people to flock to it – not in a viral or exponential way.

-If all you’re doing is selling on quality, you fail to connect with your audience on an emotional level.
+And if all you’re doing is selling on quality, you miss out on an emotional connection your audience can have with you.

-Creating that kind of click with an audience, that’s massive for rapport and buy-in.
+Creating that kind of click with an audience, where you both feel a kind of kinship, that’s massive for rapport and buy-in.

 Whenever people meet a person or product or service, they need three questions answered, as per Chris Voss, the negotiation expert: